-Selecting the right combination is easy once you understand a few guidelines.
-Your Lance dealer can be a valuable source of information when matching the truck and camper of your choice.
+Selecting the right combination requires understanding a few guidelines.
+Your Lance dealer can be a valuable source of information when matching a camper to your truck.

 Campers are considered "truck payload."
-Some new trucks have the payload of that particular truck posted in the glove box.
+Some new trucks have their payload capacity posted in the glove box.
 Trucks that have many options and/or a 4-wheel drive option have less payload.
-To calculate payload the factory assumes all seat positions are filled at 150 pounds each.
+To calculate payload the factory assumes all seat positions are filled with persons weighing 150 pounds each.

-One way to determine the amount of payload that is available is to weigh the truck and subtract that weight from the GVWR.
+One way to determine the amount of payload available is to weigh the truck and subtract that weight from the GVWR.